 Improve the government’s capacity to detect, investigate, prosecute and adjudicate corruption cases, especially those related to procurement, quickly and successfully, by supporting four key anti-corruption agencies.

-- Support and train investigators; provide necessary equipment and logistical support; provide for the outsourcing of certain investigative and forensic services; and create a whistleblower and witness protection program.
+- Supported and trained investigators; provided necessary equipment, vehicles and logistical support; provided for the outsourcing of certain investigative and forensic services; and created a whistleblower and witness protection program.

-- Support and train prosecutors; provide necessary equipment and logistical support; develop online legal resources; and provide for the outsourcing of legal services.
+- Trained and supported prosecutors; provided necessary equipment, vehicles and logistical support; developed online legal resources; and provided for the outsourcing of legal services.

-- Support the establishment and decentralization of the Anti-Corruption Court; and provide legal aid for complainants and victims of corruption.
+- Provided support for the establishment and decentralization of the Anti-Corruption Court; and provided legal aid for complainants and victims of corruption.

-- Involve civil society organizations in the Inter-Agency Forum and provide technological, equipment and logistical support to the Inter-Agency Forum.
+- Involved civil society organizations in the Inter-Agency Forum, and provided technological, equipment and logistical support to the forum.

-- Build human and technological capacity for civil society organizations.
+- Provided training and technological support for civil society organizations.

-- Support the Directorate of Ethics and Integrity’s public information campaign and support national awareness campaigns and the dissemination of critical public information by civil society organizations.
+- Supported the Directorate of Ethics and Integrity’s public information campaign, supported national awareness campaigns, and the dissemination of critical public information by civil society organizations.